11.6 Professional Communication

 (C) Clarify

-Instead of the accusatory statement “you always forget to lock the office door,” which will put the other person on the defensive, try “when the door is left unlocked I worry that our computers and belongings may be stolen.”
+For example, instead of saying, “You always forget to lock the office door,” which might put the other person on the defensive, try saying, “When the door is left unlocked, I worry that our computers and belongings might be stolen.”

 (A) Articulate

-Explain clearly what the consequence of the behavior or language is.
-How does it impact others or make them feel?
+Explain clearly the consequence of the behavior or language.
+Describe how it impacts others or makes them feel.

-“When you take 15 minutes of our 1 hour meeting to talk only about your project, it makes me feel like you don’t value what the rest of the team has to say.”
+For example, “When you take 15 minutes of our 1-hour meeting to talk only about your project, it makes me feel like you don’t value what the rest of the team has to say.”

 (R) Request a Change

-Give the person a respectful suggestion of how to improve the behavior.
+Offer a respectful suggestion for how to improve the behavior.

-In the example about the meeting, the request could be “we have 6 members on our team, what if we each got 5 minutes to bring up our questions and concerns, and the rest of the time could be for brainstorming as a group?”
+In the case of the meeting, the request could be, “We have six members on our team—what if we each got five minutes to bring up our questions and concerns, and the rest of the time could be used for brainstorming as a group?”

 (E) Encourage Change

-Encourage change by explaining what the benefit of a new behavior or way of interacting will be, or what the negative effect of not changing would be.
+Encourage change by explaining the benefits of a new behavior or way of interacting, or by highlighting the negative effects of not changing.

-“I think with the new plan for our meetings we could be efficient and make some real progress toward our goals and deadlines.”
+For example, “I think that with the new plan for our meetings, we could be more efficient and make real progress toward our goals and deadlines.”

 Navigating Emotions